13 Classic Venetian Dishes and Foods

 Ingredients and Preparation

-Popular Types of Venetian Food
+Popular Types of Venetian Dishes

 Venetian dishes are specialties associated with the city of Venice and its home region, Veneto, in Italy.
 These dishes are among the most famous delicacies in Italy, showcasing a bold Mediterranea character.